Path to Membership

 * Note: An advisor may also sign as an endorser on the application.

-Candidates who meet these eligibility requirements will be accepted as Associate Members.
-Upon acceptance, individuals with an accredited degree will be assigned a minimum two-year period in the OALA’s Professional Development Program (PDP).
-Individuals with a non-accredited degree will be assigned a minimum four-year period in the OALA’s PDP .
-Also at this time, individuals will receive an invoice for their annual membership dues.
+Candidates who meet these eligibility requirements will be accepted as Associate members.
+Upon acceptance, individuals with an accredited degree will be assigned a minimum two-year period in OALA’s Professional Development Program (PDP).
+Individuals with a non-accredited degree will be assigned a minimum four-year period in OALA’s PDP.
+Individuals accepted as Associate members will also receive an invoice for their annual membership dues.

-The purpose of the PDP is to assist the Associate by providing the opportunity for regular interaction with active Members as well as monitoring the Associate’s progress in acquiring appropriate professional experience and guidance.
+The purpose of the Professional Development Program is to assist the Associate by providing the opportunity for regular interaction with active members as well as monitoring the Associate’s progress in acquiring appropriate professional experience and guidance.

-The Professional Development Program consists of three components that can be done simultaneously.
+The program consists of three components that can be done simultaneously.

 Once an Associate application is accepted, the individual will be given a mandatory PDP Experience period to complete before they can apply for full membership (24-72 months).
 The Associate’s advisor will also provide a mid and final assessment to complete this requirement.